enclustra-bsp/bsp-xilinx/documentation/1_Introduction.md

 The supported OS for the build environment is: Ubuntu 18.04 LTS

-To run the build script a Python interpreter is required.
-The system is compatible with both, Python 2 and Python 3.
+To run the build script a Python 3 interpreter is required.

 The build environment requires additional software to be installed as listed below: